Dangaleat in Chad

 The term Hadjeray, which means "of the stones or mountains," is a collective term used to describe a group of mountain peoples living in the Hadjeray region of south central Chad.
 They are descendants of peoples from the surrounding plains who fled to the mountains in an attempt to escape the invasions of neighboring tribes.
 The Hadjeray include such groups as the Kenga, the Bidio, the Jongor, and the Dangaleat.
 All of these groups speak Chadic languages, except the Kenga, who speak a Sara-Bongo-Baguirimi language.

 Besides their geographic and linguistic closeness, the groups of the Hadjeray region have similar cultures and religions.
 Despite these similarities, however, most of the groups are hesitant to intermarry, preferring to maintain separate identities.
 Although the groups are somewhat independent of one another, their relationships remain peaceful.
 In fact, they have often rallied together to maintain independence from outside forces.
 For instance, all the Hadjeray groups played a prominent role in the 1960 rebellion against the Chadian national government.
+For these reasons, we must sometimes pray for each of the peoples of the Hadjeray region separately.
+One of these is the Dangaleat.

 What Are Their Lives Like?

-The Hadjeray are primarily farmers who attempt to cultivate the rocky ground of the region.
+The Dangaleat people are primarily farmers who attempt to cultivate the rocky ground of the region.
 Some, however, have moved to the cities and taken jobs in construction or in the government.
 The main crop grown is millet; but some cotton, okra, beans, and corn are also grown, along with a variety of fruits and vegetables.
 Their main diet consists of a millet paste, eaten with a sauce made from wild leaves, meat, or dried fish.

-Most of the Hadjeray receive income from selling surplus millet and from transporting goods for others.
+Most of the Dangaleat people receive income from selling surplus millet and from transporting goods for others.
 They trade with the nearby Arabs on a regular basis in order to purchase items they cannot otherwise obtain.
 In these trades, millet is given for milk, meat, and items made by Arab blacksmiths.

-The Hadjeray make only a few handicrafts, most of which are for their own use and not for sale to others.
+The Dangaleats make only a few handicrafts, most of which are for their own use and not for sale to others.
 Some of the crafts include woven palm leaf mats, clay jars for transporting and storing water and grain, and cotton thread and fabric.

-Each Hadjeray group is divided into a number of villages.
+The Dangaleat people have a number of villages.
 Most villages have several clans, each of which lives in its own neighborhood.
 Each village is run by a chief or headman, who is primarily in charge of settling disputes between the villagers.
 Every village also has a "chief of the land," who holds the "religious power" of the village.

-Most Hadjeray are rural and live in round, mud-brick huts with cone-shaped, thatch roofs.
+Most Dangaleats are rural and live in round, mud-brick huts with cone-shaped, thatch roofs.
 In town, the dwellings are also made of mud-brick, but are rectangular in shape and have flat roofs.
 The villages consist of several compounds.
 Each compound contains a number of huts belonging to an extended family.

 What Are Their Beliefs?

-Although a majority of the Hadjeray have completely converted to Islam, the Kenga remain only largely Muslim.
+Although a majority of the Dangaleat have completely converted to Islam, the Kenga remain only largely Muslim.
 Pre-Islamic beliefs, however, are still practiced by all the groups, including the Kenga.
 Therefore, the tribes remain united in religion.
 All of the groups belong to what is known as the margais cult.
 The margais are believed to be invisible spirits who live in nature's formations and control the natural elements.

 What Are Their Needs?